De Blasio, Stringer announce mutual support

-New York City Mayor Bill de Blasio and City Comptroller Scott Stringer held a joint campaign news conference in Manhattan Sunday, announcing their support for each other’s candidacy.
+New York City Mayor Bill de Blasio and City Comptroller Scott Stringer held a joint campaign news conference in Manhattan Sunday, announcing their support for each other’s re-election bids.

 The appearance seemed to signal a warming point in the often icy relationship between the two Democrats who have traded barbs in the past, usually after one of Stringer’s audit reports critical of the de Blasio administration is released.